etabrizi/Micro-front-end-next/README.md

 ## Setup

-- run `yarn` - Install all the dependencies to run the apps in parallel.
+- run `npm install` - Install all the concurrently dependencies to run the apps in parallel.
 - run `npm run install:apps` - Install all the required dependencies on both `host-app`, `auth-app` and `shop-app`
 - run `npm run start` - Start both `host-app`,  `auth-app` and `shop-app`
 - `host-app` on `localhost:3000`
 - `auth-app` on `localhost:3001`
 - `shop-app` on `localhost:3002`

 - Navigate to `localhost:3000` - Two Button Component should be visible, one from remote and another from host app.

-Warning - don't delete lock files.

-Use enivronment varibles to set up your production urls.
+Use environment varibles to set up your production urls.